This Financial Services Guide (FSG) is issued by AvSuper Pty Ltd (ABN 46 050 431 797, AFSL 239078).

 Things you should know before you get our advice

-Who is the provider of the financial service given to me?
+Who is the provider of the financial service available to me?

-If you contact AvSuper by telephone, email or letter, advice will generally be provided to you directly by AvSuper Pty Ltd (“AvSuper”), the Trustee of the AvSuper Fund, through its representatives.
+If you contact AvSuper by telephone, email, online chat or letter, advice will generally be provided to you directly by AvSuper Pty Ltd (“AvSuper”), the Trustee of the AvSuper Fund, through its representatives.

-Who will be responsible for the advice given to me?
+Who will be responsible for the financial services given to me?

-AvSuper holds an Australian Financial Services License under the Corporations Act 2001 and is liable for services provided by its representatives.
-AvSuper also holds Professional Indemnity Insurance cover which (subject to policy terms and conditions) extends to the conduct of employees.
-These arrangements meet the requirements of the Corporations Act 2001.
+AvSuper holds an Australian Financial Services License (AFSL) under the Corporations Act 2001 and is responsible for services provided by its representatives that enable it to provide a financial service relating to superannuation.
+AvSuper holds Professional Indemnity Insurance cover which (subject to insurance policy terms and conditions) extends to the conduct of AvSuper’s representatives and/or employees, including those who no longer work for AvSuper (but who did at the time any relevant conduct occurred).
+These arrangements meet the requirements under section 912B of the Corporations Act 2001.

 What financial services are available to me?

-AvSuper and its representatives provide both personal financial advice and general financial product advice specific to superannuation, including AvSuper’s superannuation products.
+AvSuper, through its representatives, provides both personal financial product advice (personal advice) and general financial product advice (general advice) about AvSuper’s superannuation products, and superannuation more generally.

-We also provide members with personal advice that takes into account your individual circumstances and needs.
-We will advise you upfront what fees you will pay before we provide the services.
-The fee that you will be charged will depend on the level of complexity of the personal advice that you require, allowing for the time required to gather and consider information about you, determine your financial needs, perform research, prepare a Statement of Advice and assist you in implementing any recommendations.
+Personal advice that takes into account your individual objectives, situation or needs, as relevant to the advice being sought, will incur a fee.
+We will advise you upfront what fee (advice fee) you will be charged before we provide any personal advice.
+The applicable fee will depend on the level of complexity of the personal advice you require, allowing for the time required to assist you including gathering and considering information about you, determining your relevant financial circumstances and needs, performing any necessary research, preparing a Statement of Advice (or other record of advice) and assisting you with implementing any recommendations.